100+ Offline Activities to Reduce Screen Time

 Ages 2+

 According to the Waldorf School educational and environmental psychologists, along with educators in the field, have taken a keen interest in fort building.
-It’s a constant presence in early and middle childhood, the creation of secret places, often in plain site, and the experts agree that den, fort or secret space creation offers a host of cognitive and psychological benefits for the developing child.
+It’s a constant presence in early and middle childhood, the creation of secret places, often in plain sight, and the experts agree that den, fort, or secret space creation offers a host of cognitive and psychological benefits for the developing child.
 Building forts helps children create a rule structure of their own and provides a sense of control.
 Encourage your children to build blanket forts while setting expectations.
 Outline which materials (e.g. blankets, sheets, couches) they can use and how they should deconstruct their forts when finished.

 Our recommendations: